heptarch/heptarch.github.io/drafts/cone.md

 *Choose precisely one of the questions below and answer it.*

 <span style="padding-left: 40px; display:block">
-<i>A.</i> You have a pile of a warm metal shavings in the shape of a cone.
+<i>A.</i> You have a pile of warm metal shavings in the shape of a cone.
 Discuss.
 </span>

 <span style="padding-left: 40px; display:block">
-<i>B.</i> You have a pile of a warm metal shavings in the shape of a cone.
+<i>B.</i> You have a pile of warm metal shavings in the shape of a cone.
 Determine the maximum angle of stability, stating any assumptions you make and giving plausibility arguments in their favour.
 </span>

 <span style="padding-left: 40px; display:block">
-<i>C.</i> You have a pile of a warm metal shavings in the shape of a cone.
+<i>C.</i> You have a pile of warm metal shavings in the shape of a cone.
 <span style="padding-left: 40px; display:block">
 (a) Assuming the material is a cohesionless granular continuum, use the Mohr-Coulomb condition $\tau = \sigma\tan\phi$ to establish that $\theta_{\text{max}}=\phi$, where $\theta_\text{max}$ is the maximum angle of repose and $\phi$ is the internal angle of friction.
 Why is the scale-invariance of the solution expected?</span>
 <span style="padding-left: 40px; display:block">